Germicidal UV-C Applications > Home/Residential UV-C Systems > Boil Water Advisories

 A Boil Water Alert will remain in effect until water testing Indicates that water quality is back in line with EPA safety regulations.
 Different sets of circumstances are behind every advisory.
 Unless it’s pre-scheduled for facility or pipe maintenance, there is no way to know how long it will last.

 Contaminations that trigger Boil Water Advisories can pose minimal to severe health risks.
-Since harmful pathogens are often naked to the human eye, water may appear perfectly normal coming out of the tap.
+Since harmful pathogens are often invisible to the naked eye, water may appear perfectly normal coming out of the tap.

-Although the U.S. has one of the safest drinking water systems in the world, there are an estimated 4–32 million cases of acute gastrointestinal illness (AGI) per year from public drinking water systems.”
+Although the U.S. has one of the safest drinking water systems in the world, there are an estimated 4–32 million cases of acute gastrointestinal illness (AGI) per year from public drinking water systems.— CDC, “Magnitude & Burden of Waterborne Disease in the U.S.”

 In 2017 alone, there were 6,939 deaths from 13 water transmittable diseases.
-Of these, 7% were caused by ingested fecal waste in their water.”
+Of these, 7% were caused by ingested fecal waste in their water.— CDC, “Current Waterborne Disease Burden Data & Gaps”

 The pathogens listed below can cause a range of symptoms including headaches, nausea, cramps, diarrhea, and vomiting.
 Elderly, young, pregnant, and immune-compromised people are at the highest risk for significant health complications and even death.

-Eradicating these pathogens is critical when a Boil Water Alert is activated:
+Inactivating these pathogens is critical when a Boil Water Alert is issued:

 With UV-C Disinfection, Avoid the Hassles of Boiling Water During an Advisory